csiro-hydroinformatics/pyquasoare/README.md

 ```

 # License
-The source code and documentation of the pydaisi package is licensed under the
+The source code and documentation of the pyquasoare package is licensed under the
 [BSD license](LICENSE.txt).